Washington coast under tsumami advisory after volcano erupts in Pacific

 Larger waves may continue to impact the coast for hours after the initial wave.

-On Tonga, Video posted to social media showed large waves washing ashore in coastal areas, swirling around homes and buildings.
+On Tonga, video posted to social media showed large waves washing ashore in coastal areas, swirling around homes and buildings.

 New Zealand’s military said it was monitoring the situation and remained on standby, ready to assist if asked.